 If you are the beneficiary of the deceased – often a spouse – the amounts received from a RRIF can be transferred to your RRSP, RRIF or PRPP.

-Harvest Portfolios Group Inc. offers equity growth-focused and equity income Exchange Traded Funds (ETFs) that can be part of a retirement plan.
+Harvest ETFs offers equity growth-focused, equity income, and enhanced equity income Exchange Traded Funds (ETFs) that can be part of a retirement plan.
 The Harvest philosophy is to offer simple, transparent, fee competitive ETFs that own successful dividend-paying global businesses which grow over time.

-Harvest offers 13 ETFs which are divided among eight equity income-oriented ETFs and five that are equity growth-focused.
+Harvest offers a suite of ETFs which are divided among eight equity income-oriented ETFs, Enhanced Equity Income ETFs, and Equity Growth-Focused ETFs.
 The equity growth-focused ETFs generally offer more opportunity for capital appreciation.
 They focus on emerging or mega investing themes which over time can generate powerful returns.

 All Harvest ETFs are RRSP and RRIF eligible.

 The income generated by any of the equity income & enhanced equity income Harvest ETFs, if held in RRIF accounts, can help generate cashflow to meet some or all of the mandatory withdrawal amount without having to sell investments or unduly depreciate principal savings.

 The Harvest covered call option strategy

 Harvest is the third largest option writing ETF firm in Canada and its equity income ETFs use a covered call strategy to generate additional cash flow.